 Space-based activity and technology underpin the daily lives of Australians, the national and global economy, and national security.
 In turn, public support is vital in determining how and to what extent the nation engages in space activities.
 To build an understanding of Australians' attitudes towards national space activities and technologies, the authors conducted the first comprehensive examination of public opinion on the nation's current involvement in space.
-The nationally representative survey focused on public engagement with space, attitudes towards national space activities, space security and challenges, and the country's future direction in space.
+The nationally representative survey focused on public engagement with space, attitudes towards national space activities.